AkashKarnatak/dictionary_lookup/README.md

 # Setup
 Make this script executable using `chmod +x search`.
-Then create a global shortcut to run this script whenever a predefined key is pressed.
+Then create a global shortcut to run this script whenever your defined key combination is pressed.